USACE/cwms-data-api/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: CDA Feature request
-about: Suggest an idea for this project
+about: Suggest an idea for CWMS-Data-API project
 title: ''
-labels: 'priority:low, documentation, enhancement, blob, catalog, clobs, ratings, timeseries, web-ui'
+labels: 'enhancement'
 assignees: ''

 ---